byte-engineer/GUIsDesignWS/README.md

 ## Requirements:

+> ![NOTE]
-![NOTE]: this requirments required if you want to Do the parctical application.
+> this requirments required if you want to Do the parctical application.

 1. ### Laptop:
    * I recommend Windows 10/11 as an operating system.